axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 {{% alert title="Note" color="info" %}}

 To use the `format-cim()` template function, {{% param "product.abbrev" %}} must be compiled with JSON support.
-For details, see {{% xref "/chapter-install/syslog-ng-compile-options/_index.md" %}}.
 To see if your {{% param "product.abbrev" %}} binary was compiled with JSON support, execute the `syslog-ng --version` command.

 {{% /alert %}}